Three years after making the tough decision to have her leg amputated below the knee, Victoria’s Amanda Reynolds is a world champion Para-canoeist.

-The 43-year-old snatched the gold medal in the women’s KL3 final in Milan overnight, and in doing so booked Australia another boat at next year’s Rio Paralympics.
+The 43-year-old snatched the gold medal in the women’s kayak KL3 final in Milan, Italy, overnight, and in doing so, booked Australia another boat at next year’s Rio 2016 Paralympic Games.

-Just over one hour later McGrath successfully defended his world title in the non-Paralympic event, the VL2.
+And just over an hour later, he successfully defended his world title in the non-Paralympic event, the men’s va’a VL2.

-Reynold’s meteoric rise to para-canoe World Champion has taken just over two years.
+Reynold’s meteoric rise to world champion has taken just over two years.

-The following year she was invited to take up canoeing, and 12 months ago she won World Championship bronze at her first major international event.
+The following year, she was invited to take up canoeing, and 12 months ago, she won World Championships bronze at her first major international event.

 “I had to pull my way through the field and not take too much notice of the boats around me.

-Austria’s Markus Mendy Swoboda had not lost a race for five years until Curtis McGrath pipped him in Wednesday’s KL2 heat in Milan.
+Austria’s Markus Swoboda had not lost a race for five years until McGrath pipped him in Wednesday’s KL2 heat.

-“I’m pretty satisfied, coming here and getting the spot for Australia in the Paralympics, that was the goal, and we got a medal,” McGrath said.
+“I’m pretty satisfied,” McGrath said.
+“Coming here and getting the spot for Australia in the Paralympics, that was the goal, and we got a medal.

-McGrath only began paddling in the K2 boat in March this year, after the International Canoe Federation announced the VL2 class would not be competing at the Paralympics.
+McGrath only began paddling in the kayak in March, after the International Canoe Federation announced the VL2 class would not be contested at the Paralympics.